 To allow the full application of a DPSIR framework requires the monitoring of both pressures and states that should be reported, where possible, in terms of impacts so that appropriate management responses can be devised, or conversely, the outcomes of existing management strategies assessed.
 Reef Plan actions included the establishment of monitoring programs extending from the paddock to the Reef (Anon.
 2010), to assess the effectiveness of Reef Plan's implementation.
 The MMP is an integral part of this monitoring providing physicochemical and biological data to document the state of: coral reefs, seagrass beds, water quality and concentrations of pesticides in inshore areas of the Reef.
 The MMP additionally collates observations of extrinsic pressures such as sea temperature variability, occurrence of tropical cyclones, river discharge volumes and predator populations that must be considered in any assessment of water quality impacts on ecosystem state.
-Ultimately the state of marine waters and the ecosystems of the Reef will provide both a basis for assessing the success of Reef Plan and the necessity for future management strategies.
+Ultimately the state of marine waters and the necessity for future management strategies.